Brandon Lowe has 10th-inning RBI single, Tampa Bay Rays rally late to beat Colorado Rockies | TSN

 Elias Díaz drove in three runs for the NL-worst Rockies.
 He tied it at 1-all on his 13th homer during the fifth and had a two-run single during a four-run sixth that put the Rockies up 5-2.

-Poche walked Jurickson Profar to reload the bases before Andrew Kittredge entered and hit Elehuris Montero with a pitch and gave up an RBI single to Brenton Doyle as Colorado went ahead 5-2.
+Poche walked Jurickson Profar to reload the bases before Andrew Kittredge entered and hit Elehuris Montero with a pitch.
+Kittredge then gave up an RBI single to Brenton Doyle as Colorado went ahead 5-2.

-Paredes cut the Rays' deficit to 5-3 on his team-leading 25th homer later in the sixth.
+Paredes cut the Rays' deficit to 5-3 with his team-leading 25th homer later in the sixth.

 Colorado's Austin Gomber allowed three runs and seven hits in six innings.
 Civale allowed three runs and four hits, striking out nine.